Loderian/Activities/README.txt

 == Changelog ==

+= 1.0.4 =

+* Feature: Added option to set textarea or country select for inputs field on the quick user edit form
+* Enhancement: The report should now be usable for all devices
+* Tweak: Improved the look of custom field editing on report settings
+* Tweak:

 = 1.0.3 =

 * Feature: Clicking names in the activity report will now show a box where you can edit user info